is a law that prohibits sex discrimination in schools; the administration is trying to weaken its sexual assault protections

 Why It Matters

-U.S. Education Department Secretary Betsy DeVos proposed rules that would take the teeth out of Title IX, the federal law that makes sex discrimination in education illegal.
+U.S. Education Department Secretary Betsy DeVos finalized rules that take the teeth out of Title IX, the federal law that makes sex discrimination in education illegal.

 The changes give more rights to people accused of committing sexual assault and harassment at schools — instead of survivors.